goplus/llgo/README.md

 The `_demo` directory contains our demos (it start with `_` to prevent the `go` command from compiling it):

-* _demo/genints: closure usage in llgo
+* genints: closure usage in llgo

 ### How to run demos